 The right to erasure allows you to ask us to delete your personal information.

-- Stop us using the information
+- To stop us using the information

 The right to object allows you to tell us to stop using your information.

-- Change how the information is used
+- To change how the information is used

 The right to restrict processing allows you to ask us to only use or store your information for certain purposes.

-- Move the information
+- To move the information

 The right to data portability allows you to ask for and download your personal information electronically, so you can move it, copy it or keep it for yourself.